antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ## Format description

-The root of the dataflow format consists of two main attributes.
+The root of the dataflow format consists of four main attributes.

 * `graph` - object of type [Graph](#graph) that describes the main graph displayed to the user.
 * `metadata` - structure of type [Metadata](specification-format-metadata).